espressotoexpressions/YourFavoriteTop10Site/README.md

-//Karen Cadavos and Kassandra Spacek
+Karen Cadavos and Kassandra Spacek
-//10/24/24
+10/24/24
-//Created a top ten website with three pages using html, css, and bootstrap.
+Created a top ten website with three pages using html, css, and bootstrap.

 //review